daronphang/programming-resources/networking/protocols/TCP-vs-UDP.md

 However, UDP has a drawback: it doesn’t guarantee the delivery of packets.
 If a packet is lost during transmission, UDP doesn’t have a built-in mechanism to retransmit it.

+## Multiplexing

+Multiplexing relies on a concept called a **socket**, which consists of three things:

+- An IP address
+- Transport protocol
+- Port number

 ## Differences

 <table>